sonertari/SSLproxy/README.md

 substring matching.
 Otherwise, the filter searches for an exact match with the site field in the rule.

-The order of filtering rules is important.
-The order of from, to, and log parts is not important.
-The order of log actions is not important.
+The ordering of filtering rules is important.
+The ordering of from, to, and log parts is not important.
+The ordering of log actions is not important.

 If the UserAuth option is disabled, only client IP addresses can be used in the from part of filtering rules.